Frequently Asked Questions

 We hope the 48 hours of the Lindau Online Sciathon will be a lot of fun, a lot of work – and the start of great collaborations, projects and friendships.

-The Sciathon is bookended by an opening ceremony and a closing ceremony.
+The Sciathon is bookended by an opening and a closing event.

 Throughout the weekend, there will be Ask the Organiser sessions during which groups can video chat with the organisers in Lindau to ask questions about the Sciathon.